jameskaois/jameskaois/README.md

 - 🎓 Deep diving into Cybersecurity.
 - 🧠 Passionate about ethical hacking, network security, and web security.
 - 🔎 Exploring the latest threats and defenses in Cybersecurity.
-- ✍️ Sharing my journey & projects along the way
+- ✍️ Sharing my journey & projects along the way.

 <!--
 ## 🛠️ Skills & Tools